krakenjs/post-robot/README.md

 # post-robot [:]-\\-<

-Post-messaging on the client side, using a simple listener/client pattern.
+Cross domain post-messaging on the client side, using a simple listener/client pattern.

 Send a message to another window, and: